-University of Virginia Health Sciences Center may utilize separate contract(s) for purchasing cubicle curtains.
+UVA Health may utilize separate contract(s) for purchasing cubicle curtains.
 The A/E must incorporate the products from the selected vendor(s) into the project design and determine, with the Project Manager, the responsibilities of the contractor to be incorporated in the construction documents.